 Section 4.1 Nonpayment of Dues – The ISA Administrative Office may automatically terminate a member for nonpayment of membership dues (member not in good standing).
 A member shall be determined to be “not in good standing” for nonpayment of dues if dues are not paid by the member’s renewal date.

 Section 4.2 Violation of Code of Ethics – The Ethics Committee, by an affirmative vote of a majority of the committee members, may recommend to the Board suspension or expulsion of a member after an appropriate investigation process according to the ISA Ethics Disciplinary Procedures for a violation(s) of the ISA Code of Ethics.

-Section 4.3 Other Misconduct – Except for matters arising under Sections 4.1 and 4.2, the Board may suspend or expel a member for cause if it determines, pursuant to procedures adopted by the Board, that doing so is in the best interest of the Society.
+Section 4.3 Other Misconduct – Except for matters arising under Sections 4.1 and 4.2, the Board may suspend or expel a member, or issue a published or unpublished letter of censure, for cause if it determines, pursuant to procedures adopted by the Board, that doing so is in the best interest of the Society.

 Section 5 Resignation – Any member of ISA may resign by filing a written resignation with the ISA Administrative Office.
 The resignation does not relieve the resigning member of the obligation to pay any dues, assessments or other charges accrued and unpaid by said member.

 Section 6 Reinstatement – Upon receiving a written request signed by a former member and filed with the ISA Administrative Office, the Board may, by an affirmative vote of 2/3 of the members of the Board, reinstate such former member to membership upon such terms as the Board may deem appropriate.
 In cases where the former member lapsed solely on the basis of nonpayment of dues within the previous twenty-four (24) months, the Executive Director has the authority to approve the request for reinstatement without further Board action.

 Section 7 Transfer of Membership – Membership in this Society is not transferable or assignable.